Daniel-DS-dev/GADS_Project/README.md

 # Popoola Daniel's GADS Practise Project

-## I completed 12 Hands-on labs on Qwiklabs, I have uploaded proofs of completion through screenshot of emails received and I have saved them in the
-## folder named "GADS Practise Project/Screenshots".
+## I completed 12 Hands-on labs on Qwiklabs, I have uploaded proof of completion of each and saved them in the folder "GADS Practise Project/Screenshots".
 #
 # ------------------------------------------------------------------------------
 ## I translated 2 labs from console instructions to 100% command line instructions, and I saved them inside the folder "GADS Practise Project/Translations"